 - Save time and money – The cost of using electricity to power your car is less than the cost of gas.
 So skip all those trips to the gas station and pocket the savings.
 According to the U.S. Department of Energy, it costs about half as much to drive an electric vehicle as a conventional gasoline vehicle.

-- Reduced Maintenance – Electric vehicles have simpler engines, requiring fewer annual repairs compared to cars with internal combustion engines.
-BEVs require no oil changes.
+- Reduced maintenance – Electric vehicles have simpler engines, requiring fewer annual repairs compared to cars with internal combustion engines and BEVs require no oil changes.

 - Energy independence – Reduce fuel dependence and exposure to fossil fuel price volatility.